 Jesse A. Helms Biography

 Jesse Alexander Helms Jr. was born on October 18, 1921, in Monroe, NC to Jesse Alexander Sr. and Ethel Mae.
 A seventh generation Helms family member to grow up in Monroe, Jesse, Jr. was part of a close-knit family that included an older brother, Wriston, and a younger sister, Mary Elizabeth.
 At the age of nine, young Jesse’s first job was sweeping the floors of the Monroe Enquirer, the local newspaper.
 This introduction to the newspaper world proved to be a watershed moment in Helms’ early life, and in 1939, at the age of 18, Helms began writing sports articles for the Monroe Enquirer, the Journal and The Charlotte News.

 Helms attended Wingate University for one year before transferring to Wake Forest College in hopes of advancing his education in journalism.
 Once enrolled at Wake Forest, Helms took a job on campus writing sports publicity and washing dishes at the boarding house where he stayed.
 A chance meeting with the managing editor of The Raleigh News & Observer quickly led to an overnight proofreading job with the paper.
 Holding four jobs and attending college was no easy endeavor, but Helms remained undaunted.
-Through a series of events and great perseverance, Helms went from overnight proofreader to full-time sports writer with The News & Observer and eventually withdrew from his university studies to pursue a full-time newspaper career.
-In his 2005 memoir Helms explained, “My own purpose back then wasn’t to get a diploma, it was to get the foundation needed for the jobs I wanted to have.”
+Through a series of events and great perseverance, Helms went from an overnight proofreader to a full-time sports writer with The News & Observer and eventually withdrew from his university studies to pursue a full-time newspaper career.
+In his 2005 memoir, Helms explained, “My own purpose back then wasn’t to get a diploma, it was to get the foundation needed for the jobs I wanted to have.”

 Family and career